The seller must give you certain information when you buy something online

 If the contract doesn’t include the required information

-When you buy something online, if the contract doesn’t include the information the seller is required to give you, you can cancel the contract.
-You have up to 7 days after receiving the contract to cancel it.
+When you buy something online, if the contract doesn’t include the information the seller is required to give you, you can cancel it.
+You have up to seven days after receiving the contract to cancel.

 If the seller doesn’t provide you with a copy of the contract

-When you buy something online, if you don’t get a copy of the contract within 15 days after making it, you can cancel the contract.
-You have up to 30 days after placing your order to cancel the contract.
+When you buy something online, if you don’t get a copy of the contract within 15 days, you can cancel the contract.
+You have up to 30 days after placing your order to cancel.